-The following tables list each of the parameters and their default, minimum, and maximum values.
-Several of the parameters have minimum and maximum values set by other parameters.
-Speed and Rate values are shown as Hertz values.
+The following table lists each of the parameters and their default, minimum, and maximum values.
+Note that several of the parameters have minimum and maximum values set by other parameters.
+Parameters listed in boldface are required settings for the controller.